 Eimskip works to promote the individual's general well-being and good health, including their mental, physical, and social well-being.
 Increased well-being leads to a higher quality of life and happier employees.

 Eimskip focuses on increasing employees' knowledge of the importance of health and safety and thereby engages in and contributes to preventative measures against work-related stress disorders, accidents, absences, and premature retirement due to illnesses.

 At Eimskip, the consumption of alcohol and/or other drugs in the workplace and/or during working hours is prohibited.

-Working rules regarding the use of tobacco and the ban on the use of alcohol and drugs in the workplace are active and designed to promote good health and safety of employees, other interested parties and the assets of the company.
+Operating rules regarding the use of tobacco and the ban on the use of alcohol and drugs in the workplace are active and designed to promote good health and safety of employees, other interested parties, and the assets of the Company.

-Eimskip has a zero accident policy in regards to injuries to people, i.e. that there are no injuries to people in connection with the company’s activities or caused by it.
-Employees of the company work to exclude hazardous situations in the work environment and any risky behavior.
+Eimskip has a zero-accident policy regarding injuries to people, i.e., that there are no injuries to people in connection with the Company's activities or caused by it.
+Employees of the Company work to exclude hazardous situations in the work environment and any risky behavior.

-Eimskip's operation is in accordance with Icelandic laws, international rules, and agreements and other recognized standards and criteria in regards of health and safety issues.
+Eimskip's operation is governed by applicable laws in each country laws, international rules and agreements, and other recognized standards and criteria regarding health and safety issues.

-Eimskip's goal in preventative work is to minimize any form of harm posed to individuals, goods or the company’s property.
-Eimskip focuses on good knowledge and risk awareness and works systematically with employees to build up and strengthen these aspects.
+Eimskip's goal in preventative work is to minimize any form of harm posed to individuals, goods, or the Company's property.
+Eimskip focuses on sound knowledge and risk awareness and works systematically with employees to build up and strengthen these aspects.